Accreditation and Approvals

 Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP)

 Ross University School of Medicine is also accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
 CAAM-HP is the legally constituted body established in 2003 under the aegis of the Caribbean Community (CARICOM), empowered to determine and prescribe standards and to accredit programs of medical, dental, veterinary and other health professions education on behalf of the contracting parties in CARICOM.

 Accreditation by CAAM-HP is a rigorous, peer review process which examines all aspects of a medical program.
 The CAAM-HP board, an independent and autonomous body of professionals, only certifies medical schools which are operating at the highest levels of industry standards.

 Through this accreditation, the CAAM-HP provides assurance to medical students, graduates, the medical profession, healthcare institutions and the public that programs leading to qualifications in medicine meet appropriate national and international standards for educational quality, and that the graduates have a sufficiently complete and valid educational experience.

 - California: The state has reviewed the University’s academic program and found it acceptable, allowing the licensure of graduates from Ross University School of Medicine.

 - New York: The state has approved the University’s educational program, allowing Ross University School of Medicine students to complete clinical training and residencies at hospitals throughout the state.
-Ross is one of only a handful of international medical schools to have achieved this approval.
-New York standards are considered to be substantially comparable with those of the Liaison Committee on Medical Education.

 - New Jersey: The state has approved the University’s medical education program, permitting students to complete their clinical training at approved teaching hospitals in the state.